The product, cleaning and ventilating choices you make can greatly improve the quality of your home air.

 - Buy unscented cleaning supplies without harsh chemicals.
 Or, make your own: for example, mix one part lemon juice with two parts vegetable oil to make a furniture polish; use baking soda and water for scouring bathtubs, sinks and toilets and wash your floors with vinegar and water.

-- Stop using personal care products with fragrance, such as shampoos, soaps, deodorants and perfumes.
+- For better home air, avoid personal care products with fragrance, such as shampoos, soaps, deodorants and perfumes.

 - When buying new carpet, ask for choices with low-chemical emissions, including the underpadding and adhesives.
 If possible, air carpets in a well-ventilated room before installation.

 - Avoid chemicals for pest control.
 Instead, choose traps, baits or fly swatters.

 - Don’t smoke in your home, and don’t allow anyone else to either if you want safe, healthy, better home air.

 - Ensure natural gas appliances, such as stoves and furnaces, and gas and wood-burning fireplaces are vented properly to the outdoors.
 Smoke from wood-burning fireplaces can be especially problematic for those with asthma, and should only used if needed as a heating source.

 - Moisture, especially problematic in kitchens, bathrooms and basements, can cause mold growth.
 Run your bathroom fan (ensure it’s vented to the outdoors) for 15 minutes after a shower, or open the window, says Salares.